dfinity/candid/spec/Candid.md

 <constype>  ::= ... | dynamic | ...
 ```

+The type `dynamic` is convertable to and from any other type, in the spirit of *gradual* typing.
+In particular, this allows specifying generic [functions](#function-references) as parameters, such that any concrete function can be supplied.

 ##### Example

 The following interface to a key/value store would allow storing any Candid value.